Does auto insurance cover vehicle theft?

 Comprehensive car insurance tends to be cheaper than collision coverage and sometimes even liability insurance.

-Comprehensive Costs for Auto Theft Coverage
+Comprehensive Coverage Costs for Auto Theft

 Being the victim of a car theft can cost you a lot, emotionally and financially.
 Thankfully, getting the right car insurance that covers car theft is usually relatively cheap.